New Relic offers distributed tracing for monitoring and analyzing modern distributed systems. This document explains:

 - Anomalous span detection: spans that are slow compared to their typical durations are marked as anomalous, with charts comparing timing with similar spans.

-- You can filter trace charts by different data points to see your trace data from different angles.
+- Trace charts are filterable by different data points, letting you analyze your trace data from many different angles.

 - Cross-account context: for New Relic accounts with the same master account or under the same customer partnership, you can see trace data from those accounts.

-- New Relic product context: speed up issue resolution by seeing how distributed trace data is related to your other New Relic-monitored data.
+- New Relic product context: speed up issue resolution by seeing how distributed trace data is related to other services and data we monitor.

-You can easily enable distributed tracing by updating your New Relic agents and turning on a configuration setting.
+You can enable distributed tracing by installing (or updating) New Relic APM agents and then turning on a configuration setting.
 For more information, see Enable distributed tracing.

 Enable distributed tracing